Web Privacy Statement

 You can contact us or use the unsubscribe link in the email you have received.

-We don’t make your personal details available to other companies for marketing purposes, but we may share those details with partner organisations that we use to help deliver services.
+We don’t make your personal details available to other companies for marketing purposes.
+We may share those details with partner organisations that we use to help deliver services.
 We may also share non-personal details with those organisations, for use in compiling statistics for example.

 If requested we may share information with law-enforcement or government authorities, for a criminal investigation.

-Like most websites we use 'cookies' to collect anonymous statistics about how people use the site, and to help us keep it relevant for the user.
+Like most websites we use 'cookies' to collect anonymous statistics about how people use the site.
+It help us keep the website relevant for the user.
 Cookies 'remember' bits of information from your visit to the site.

 A cookie is a simple text file that's stored on your computer or mobile device by a website's server.
 Only that server can retrieve or read the contents of that cookie.
 Each cookie is unique to your web browser.
 So if we put a cookie on your computer, it can't be read by any other website.